Installing and Configuring MariaDB

 sudo su

 Note: we need to generally be careful when we enter commands on the command line, because it's a largely unforgiving computing environment.
 But we need to be especially careful when we are logged in as the Linux root user.
 This user can delete anything, including files that the system needs in order to boot and operate.
+Always use

-we can login to MariaDB,
+After we are root, we can login to MariaDB, run the show databases;

-then exit with the \q
+command, and then exit MariaDB the \q

 command: